Trending

 Understanding Uveitis.

-Uveitis is not a single disease but a group of inflammatory diseases that can affect one or both eyes.
-The uvea consists of three parts: the iris, ciliary body, and choroid.
-When any part of the uvea becomes inflamed, it can lead to symptoms such as redness, pain, light sensitivity, and blurred vision.
+Uveitis is actually a group of diseases that result from the inflammation that can hit one of the eyes, or even both of them.
+In fact, uvea is made up of the iris, ciliary body, and the choroid.
+Among the signs that appear when uveitis occurs are redness, pain, light sensitivity, and blurred vision.

 Types of Uveitis.

-1. Anterior Uveitis: Affects the front part of the uvea, primarily the iris.
+1. Anterior Uveitis: Spreads to the front part of the uvea, which mainly includes the iris.

-2. Intermediate Uveitis: Involves the ciliary body and peripheral retina.
+2. Intermediate Uveitis: Affecting the ciliary body and the retina at the side of the eye.

-3. Posterior Uveitis: Affects the back part of the eye, including the choroid and retina.
+3. Posterior Uveitis: The back of the eye, which consists of the choroid and retina, is affected.

 Causes of Uveitis.